-4 Protective zone and condensate discharge
+4 Protective zone

-Protective zone 4.1
+4.1 Protective zone

 The product contains R290 refrigerant.
 Note that this refrigerant has a higher density than air.
 In the event of a leak, escaping refrigerant may collect near the ground.

 The refrigerant must not collect in any way that may lead to a dangerous, explosive, suffocating or toxic atmosphere.
 The refrigerant must not get inside the building via building openings.
 The refrigerant must not collect in grooves.